Prajithp/pgrock-cli/README.md

 # pgrock-cli
-pgrock cli is the commandline client for the pgrock server written in go lang.
+pgrock cli is the command line client for the pgrock server written in go lang.

 ### Install
 ```